axbjos/inet_4031_flask/README.md

 ## The Dependencies

-All applications have dependencies.
-In other words, there is the code itself, like the GeometryCalcWeb.py and cylinder.py files, but also the other code that needed and necessary to run your application.
+All applications have **dependencies**.
+In other words, there is the code itself, like the GeometryCalcWeb.py and cylinder.py files, but also the other code that is needed and necessary to run your application.

-All of the dependencies for the application are in the **requirements.txt** file.
+All of the dependencies for this application are in the **requirements.txt** file.

-Dependencies in Python application are usually handled like this.
-For example, if an application needed the "numpy" module installed to do more advanced math functions.
+Dependencies in Python application are usually installed managed using a Python package manager such as PIP or Conda.
+For example, if an application needed the "numpy" module installed to do more advanced math functions:

 (remember that on some system "pip3" must be used if you want to install the module for Python 3)

-**pip install numpy**
+`pip install numpy`

 If an Python app has multiple dependencies, they can all be put into file and then installed as such:

-**pip install -r requirements.txt**
+`pip install -r requirements.txt**`

 ## Running the Code